KristaRutz/KristaRutz/resume.md

 ## PERSONAL INTERESTS

--   Foreign Language: Academic and immersive study in Spanish, German, Turkish, Russian, & more
+-   Foreign language: academic and immersive study in Spanish, German, Turkish, Russian, & more
--   Visual Arts: Photography, hand lettering, linocut printmaking and watercolor work
+-   Visual arts: photography, hand lettering, linocut printmaking and watercolor work
--   Volunteer Teaching at bilingual Berlin public school
+-   Volunteer teaching at bilingual Berlin public school
 -   International student mentor and host
 -   I love to hike, ski, and cook as well!